Mileati/ShinyDashboard/README.md

  About Data:

-This is a simulated data containing 10 of the most important features that were obtained from recursive feature elimination using random forest as a base mode to rank feature importance to predict risk of readmission within 30 days since discharge in patients who underwent CABG.
+This is a simulated data containing 10 of the most important biological features that were obtained from recursive feature elimination using random forest as a base model to rank feature importance to predict risk of readmission within 30 days since discharge in patients who underwent CABG.
 The data contains 5605 patients.

  Dashboard Overview